nkan001/nic-dsoviz/README.md

 To get started follow the following steps to get a hot-reloading development server up and running.
 There's a [guide](docs/setup_dev_environment.md) to setup the pre-getting-started development environment required if you're lost at this stage
 ```
-Before running quasar dev, set up a Live Server for some datasets to be able to load.
+Before running 'quasar dev', set up a Live Server for some datasets to be able to load.
 eg live server: http://127.0.0.1:5500

 ### Install the dependencies